 And so, I’ve decided to address this issue by providing you with my top 6 talent sourcing ‘secrets’.
-And you’re right… they’re not secrets… ☺️… but they may as well be, as remarkably, MOST organisations are failing to adopt these 2019 strategies for finding the skills their business needs.
+You’re right, they’re not secrets – but they may as well be.
+Remarkably, most organisations are failing to adopt these 2022 strategies for finding the skills their business needs.
 Which doesn’t bode well for their future success.

-But YOU on the other hand, you’ve got the edge if you take these secrets on board.
-Okay, here goes with the first 3 of the top 6 talent sourcing secrets….
+But you, on the other hand, will have the edge if you take these secrets onboard.
+Okay, here goes with the first 3 of the top 6 talent sourcing secrets…

 Talent Sourcing Secret #1 – It’s a Candidate’s Market

-BUT… it does give you a mindset; where perhaps you need to change gears or recalibrate your approach, in order to reach the people and skills your business needs.
+However, it does suggest that you need to change gears or recalibrate your approach to reach the people and skills your business needs.

-You see, with a dearth of talent in the market holding key skills in Australia, there’s real competition out there.
-And the effort to find this talent is costly – both in your time and your financial outlay.
+You see, with a small number of workers holding key skills in Australia, there’s real competition out there.
+The effort to find this talent is costly – both in your time and your financial outlay.

 As a result, the focus is now on the talent.
 Not on your needs.
-It’s on treating candidates like customers; on giving candidates a great experience of your brand, so they WANT to work with you; on a scenario where the quality talent pick YOUR organisation to work with, as opposed to YOU simply choosing them.
-It’s a candidate driven market.
+It’s on treating candidates like customers, on giving candidates a great experience of your brand, so they want to work with you.
+Quality talent now pick your organisation to work with, as opposed to you simply choosing them.
+It’s a candidate-driven market.
 The power has shifted.

-And this applies to ALL categories of talent: contract, SOW, contingent, part-time, FTE.
+This applies to all categories of talent: contract, SOW, contingent, part-time, FTE.